A. R. Rahman

 Rahman has also become a humanitarian and philanthropist, donating and raising money for a number of causes and charities.
 In 2006, he was honoured by Stanford University for his contributions to global music.
 In 2008, he received Lifetime Achievement Award from the Rotary Club of Madras.
 In 2009, he was included on the Time list of the world's 100 most influential people.
-In 2013, he introduced 7.1 surround sound technology to South Indian films.
 In 2014, he was awarded an honorary doctorate from Berklee College of Music.
 He has also received honorary doctorate from Aligarh Muslim University.
 In 2017, he made his debut as a director and writer for the film Le Musk.
+In 2024, Rahman was named Honorary President of Trinity Laban.